What do you want to learn?

-Amazon charges all sellers 15% of the product’s selling price on each product sold, regardless of the ecommerce fulfillment method.
+Amazon charges all sellers 15% of the product’s selling price on each product sold, regardless of the ecommerce fulfilment method.

-Outside of the seller fee, Amazon FBA charges two main types of fees: fulfillment fees and inventory storage fees.
+Outside of the seller fee, Amazon FBA charges two main types of fees: fulfilment fees and inventory storage fees.

-The FBA fulfillment fee includes the entire picking, packing, and shipping process for each order shipped.
+The FBA fulfilment fee includes the entire picking, packing, and shipping process for each order shipped.

-FBA inventory storage fees include storing your products in Amazon fulfillment centers.
+FBA inventory storage fees include storing your products in Amazon fulfilment centres.

 Here is what exactly each fee means and why prices for each can vary so wildly.

-Unlike many fulfillment service pricing models that charge for picking, packing, and shipping as separate line items, FBA Amazon fulfillment fees include every step of the fulfillment process.
+Unlike many fulfilment service pricing models that charge for picking, packing, and shipping as separate line items, FBA Amazon fulfilment fees include every step of the fulfilment process.

-The fulfillment fee varies depending on the product size and shipping weight of the item being shipped.
+The fulfilment fee varies depending on the product size and shipping weight of the item being shipped.
 There are two main categories of item size: standard size and oversize.

 Standard size products are items that weigh less than 20 pounds or have dimensions smaller than 18x14x8 inches.